Slhm/dotfiles/README.md

 >i absolutly have to get another beer, lol
 ```
 first arg is the first word -> the person(I, martin, satan, etc)

 second arg is everything after -> the proposal(get another beer, go to bed, etc)
-kind of buggy grammar for certain combinations but its supposed to be a joke anyway.

 #

 font: Hack Regular

 zsh theme: agnoster

 ### dependencies